vlgiitr/GenZoo/VAE/readme.md

 python main.py --config /path/to/config.ini

 ```
 The `config.ini` file should specify all the required parameters of the model.
+**To train on gpu set gpu = 1 else gpu = 0 in config.ini**

 The program automatically downloads the MNIST dataset and saves it in `MNIST_dataset` (creating the folder itself) .
 This only happens once